VH-VGA. Boeing 737-43Q. c/n 28489-2827.

 Entered onto the Taiwanese Aircraft Register as B-18671 - ?

-Returned to GECAS on termination of the lease - November 20, 1998
+Returned to GECAS at the end of the lease - November 20, 1998

 Entered onto the Irish Aircraft Register as EI-TVA - November 21, 1998